The GBF Children’s Villageis where your child’s literary adventure begins on May 20!

 Books by the Festival’s Featured Authors will be available for purchase in the Politics and Prose Book Sales tent.
 We encourage you to visit and support this fabulous independent book store!

-The Children’s Village will offer free writing workshops for children and teens, led by experts from local writing programs.
-Workshops will focus on activities such as how to write winning short stories, fiction, “how to’s” and college essays; developing unique characters for comics; making a sketchbook; and journal writing for young sports fans.
+The Children’s Village will offer free writing workshops led by experts from local writing programs.
+Workshops will focus on activities such as how to create cool creatures, fiction “how to’s”, developing unique comic characters, making a sketchbook, and journal writing for young sports fans.
+Visit the Writing Workshops for Children page for details and schedule.

 IMAGINATION STATION- schedule coming soon!